Why is Ramadan important?

 The Arabic word for fasting - SWAM- literally translates to “ to refrain”.

-During this holy month, the healthy adult Muslims abstains from eating or drinking anything from dawn to dusk.
+During this holy month, Muslims abstains from eating or drinking anything from dawn to dusk.
 Children, elderly people and pregnant, postnatal, breastfeeding or menstruating women are exempted from fasting along with the travellers.
 The fast is completed not only by not abstaining from food but one also has to keep themselves away from sensual pleasures and immoral acts.

 Suhoor and Iftar are important meals of the day during this sacred month.
 Suhoor refers to the meal taken just before the dawn, to begin with, the fast and Iftar refers to the meal eaten to break the fast.
 Many mosques arrange the community Iftar as